Plain English Summary

 Patient information sheet

-Participants will be randomised to ACTdp plus ST or ST alone.
+Participants will be consecutively recruited, assessed and randomised to ACTdp plus ST or ST alone.

 Primary outcome measures